2100 NE 36th Street, Suite 102, Lighthouse Point, FL 33064

 In addition, eye patching the clear eye forces the lazy eye to work harder, and doing this for specific periods of time will improve vision.

-If you would like to learn more about how to treat lazy eyes, then you can contact Dr. Michael Loeffler or Dr. Kirschenbaum of the Center for Ophthalmology and Laser Surgery in Lighthouse Point, FL.
+If you would like to learn more about how to treat lazy eyes, then you can contact Dr. Loeffler or Dr. Kirschenbaum of the Center for Ophthalmology and Laser Surgery in Lighthouse Point, FL.
 Dr. Loeffler and Dr. Kirschenbaum are board certified ophthalmologist with extensive experience in ophthalmologic procedures.
 We’re located in Lighthouse Pt. and we serve the Pompano Beach, Deerfield Beach, Boca Raton & Ft.
 Lauderdale areas.
 Call us at (954) 786-5353.